Adobe Premiere Pro

 Training video production.

 With your content nailed down, now it’s time to produce your video.
-Follow these tips to make the production process more smooth.
+Follow these tips to make the video production process more smooth.

 Approval is a process.